xhayper/COTL_API/src/content/docs/settings.md

 ## Creating Settings

-There are three diffent type of settings: Sliders, HorizontalSelectors, and Toggles.
+There are three diffent type of settings: Sliders, Dropdowns, HorizontalSelectors, and Toggles.
 **Sliders** have a range of numbers.
+**Dropdowns** have an array of strings.
 **HorizontalSelectors** have an array of strings.
 **Toggles** have a boolean.